SYNOP Code Form

 indicator for pressure trend (a)

-pressure tendency (ppp) in the 3 hours prior to observation time
+pressure tendency (ppp) in the 3 hours prior to the time of the observation

 6RRRtR group identifier (6)